SpenceKonde/ATTinyCore/avr/extras/ATtiny_828.md

 Slave I2C functionality is provided in hardware, but a software implementation must be used for master functionality.
 This is done automatically with the included version of the Wire.h library. **You must have external pullup resistors installed** in order for I2C functionality to work reliably.

 ### SPI Support
 There is full Hardware SPI support.
+However, PD3 is one of the pins used by the hardware SPI; you are advised to use the WDT workaround for the PD3 silicon bug if using SPI.

 ### UART (Serial) Support
 There is one hardware serial port, Serial.
 It works the same as Serial on any normal Arduino - it is not a software implementation.